 Long-distance passenger trains (plus buses that connect at train stations for travel to outlying areas) are run by individual state governments in New South Wales, Queensland, Victoria and the southern part of Western Australia.
 There are no government-run trains in the Northern Territory and South Australia, and no passenger trains at all in tiny Tasmania.
-Read on to learn more about your options for getting to and around Australia.
+Read on to learn more about Australia transportation.

 The majority of North Americans will arrive at Sydney International Airport (also known as Kingsford Smith) or Melbourne.
 Major airlines connecting the two continents are Qantas, United Airlines, Air New Zealand (via Auckland), Virgin Australia and Air Canada.

 Flying within Australia is easy between major cities.
 The Sydney-Melbourne leg is the busiest with plenty of services, and fares for this 1.5-hour flight are quite competitive.
 Flights between Sydney and Brisbane also take 1.5 hours, while it's a long five hours in the air from Sydney to Perth.

 Qantas, its low-cost subsidiary airline Jetstar and competitor Virgin Australia have most of the country covered.
 As all three carriers also operate international flights, it's important to ensure you're at the correct terminal for the correct flight.